openebs-archive/node-disk-manager/CONTRIBUTING.md

 **If you want to introduce a new label then you need to raise a PR to update this document with the new label details.**

 ## Pull Request Checklist
-* Rebase to the current master branch before submitting your pull request.
+* Rebase to the current develop branch before submitting your pull request.
 * Commits should be as small as possible.
 Each commit should follow the checklist below:
   - For code changes, add tests relevant to the fixed bug or new feature.
   - Pass the compilation and tests - includes spell checks, formatting, etc.